ClarionProSeries/docs/vuFileTools/functions/vuOSVersion.md

 | None      |           | This function takes no parameters. |

 ### Returns
-A LONG value indicating the detected OS version:
+A SIGNED value indicating the detected OS version:

 | Value | OS Version            | Notes                                  |
 |-------|-----------------------|----------------------------------------|